MurrayPHN/phn-exchange-docs/docs/practices/eula.md

 ‘Business Day’ means a day that is not a Saturday, Sunday or any other day which is a public holiday or a bank holiday in the place where an act is to be performed.

 ‘Confidential Information’ means information that is confidential by its nature, whether or not it is clearly labelled as such.
-It includes the technology, systems, tools and methodologies of the Software (including any database schemers, programs and program modules, routines and sub routines, procedures, algorithms, design concepts, design specifications (design notes, annotations, documentation, flow charts, coding sheets and the like), source code, object code and load modules, programming, program patches and system designs), information about a party’s business affairs, financial affairs, Documentation, business plans, price lists, strategies, technical operations, Intellectual Property Rights and financial position.
+It includes the technology, systems, tools and methodologies of the Software (including any database schemers, programs and program modules, routines and sub routines, procedures, algorithms, design concepts, design specifications {design notes, annotations, documentation, flow charts, coding sheets and the like}, source code, object code and load modules, programming, program patches and system designs), information about a party’s business affairs, financial affairs, Documentation, business plans, price lists, strategies, technical operations, Intellectual Property Rights and financial position.

 ‘Documentation' means CAT Plus user guides and includes any PCS marketing materials and other documents provided by PCS with respect to the Software.